Cancer Research UK logo.

 Tools to help you decide

 The Predict Prostate tool can help you decide between monitoring and more radical treatment.
-It is for men whose prostate cancer hasn't spread.
+It is for men who have:

-It can't tell you exactly what is going to happen in the future, but it gives you an idea about the differences in survival between the different treatment options.
-The tool works less well for men with a very high PSA or those with a fast growing or large tumour.
+The tool can't tell you exactly what is going to happen in the future.
+But it gives you an idea about the differences in survival between the different treatment options.
+The tool works less well for men with a very high PSA or those with a fast growing or large cancer.

 To be able to use the tool you need to know the following about your cancer: